Home Reports UK Footwear Ecommerce Industry Report

 Key Takeaways

-Paid search investment has collapsed by -79.4% in spend and -65.7% in traffic YoY, with Google Ads budgets sitting at just 11.0% of the global average, suggesting a major strategic pullback from paid search.
+Paid search investment has collapsed by 78.1% in spend YoY, with Google Ads budgets running at just 32.4% of the global average, suggesting UK footwear retailers are heavily pulling back on performance marketing.

 Get a monthly email when this data is updated